linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 14.09.2022 (announcement BeYou)
+- The 'Job' module is now available on **BeYou** free of charge and unlimited for every user from now on.

+### 14.09.2022 (announcement BeYou)
-- The 'Forum' module is now available on BeYou free of charge and unlimited for every user from now on.
+- The 'Forum' module is now available on **BeYou** free of charge and unlimited for every user from now on.

 ### 14.09.2022 (announcement BeYou)
 - Just be yourself and don't pretend.